-If you are a juvenile, juvenile offender, or youthful offender, federal laws and New York state laws give you various rights and protections with respect to the legal process and the conditions of
+If you are a young person who is considered a "juvenile," "juvenile offender," or "youthful offender," federal laws and New York state laws give you various rights and protections with respect to the legal process and the conditions of your incarceration.
+To receive these protections, you must first make sure you fit the eligibility requirements described above.
+Then, speak with your lawyer about the next steps to take, including a possible appeal of your case or bringing a separate lawsuit if your rights have been violated.